h2oai/wave/website/blog/2021-02-19-ml-release.md

 predictions = model.predict(file_path='./creditcard_test.csv')
 ```

-## Example Wave Application
+## The First Example

-Now, equipped with the right tools let's build a simple, predictive Wave application.
-We will build a [confusion matrix](https://en.wikipedia.org/wiki/Confusion_matrix) based on a [Titanic](https://www.kaggle.com/c/titanic/data) dataset using *Survived* as a target column and a threshold slider.
+Now, equipped with the right tools let's build a simple Wave application.
+We will build a [confusion matrix](https://en.wikipedia.org/wiki/Confusion_matrix) based on a Titanic dataset using *Survived* as a target column and a threshold slider.
 The full source of this example can be found [here](https://github.com/h2oai/wave-ml/blob/main/examples/quickstart.py).

 ![confusion matrix](assets/2021-02-19/cm.gif)